ML-ARIS: Multilayer Underwater Acoustic Reconfigurable Intelligent Surface with High-Resolution Reflection Control: Performance Evaluation

 It is important to note that the absolute pressure of the reflected wave, as shown in Fig.~\!\ref{fig:SurPres}, is low because only a small portion of the acoustic energy penetrates the PZT, primarily due to the acoustic impedance mismatch between the water and the reflector's head mass.
 In practical applications, this challenge can be mitigated by incorporating multiple matching layers between the head mass and the water, similar to those employed in medical \cite{dias1996method} or sonar imaging \cite{bian2021ultra}, to significantly reduce the reflection at the bare boundary.

 In Fig.~\!\ref{fig:BeamCom}, we compare the reflected beams generated by the ML-ARIS under various coding schemes.
 The configuration is identical to that in Fig.~\!\ref{fig:SurPres}, and the beam amplitude is normalized to the maximum pressure collected by the probes.
-Each coding scheme is designed to produce a main lobe at 45\textdegree, with the corresponding load configurations provided in Table~\!\ref{tab:LdCon}.
+Each coding scheme is designed to produce a main lobe at 45$^\circ$, with the corresponding load configurations provided in Table~\!\ref{tab:LdCon}.
 For the 1-bit and 2-bit coding schemes, orthogonal synthesis of the reflected signals is not required; hence, only the first layer of the PZT stack is connected to the load network, while the remaining layers are left open-circuited.

-From Fig.~\!\ref{fig:BeamCom}, it can be observed that due to near-field effects, the main lobes of all three beams are deflected to 30\textdegree, yielding a 15\textdegree\ deviation from the theoretical expectation.
-Moreover, the side lobe of reflected beam with IQ modulation is substantially lower than that of the 1-bit and 2-bit coding schemes.
-For example, the normalized amplitude of the first side lobe under IQ modulation is only 0.26 at 47.5\textdegree, compared with 0.52 at 45\textdegree\ for 2-bit coding and 0.74 at 40\textdegree\ for 1-bit coding.
-Furthermore, the sound pressure of the main lobe under IQ modulation remains strong, with normalized amplitudes of 1 compared to 0.97, and 0.86 for 1-bit, and 2-bit coding schemes, respectively.
+From Fig.~\!\ref{fig:BeamCom}, it can be observed that due to near-field effects, the main lobes of all three beams are deflected to 30$^\circ$, yielding a 15$^\circ$ deviation from the theoretical expectation.
+Moreover, the side lobe of reflected beam with synthetic reflection is substantially lower than that of the 1-bit and 2-bit coding schemes.
+For example, the normalized amplitude of the first side lobe under synthetic reflection is only 0.26 at 47.5$^\circ$, compared with 0.52 at 45$^\circ$\ for 2-bit coding and 0.74 at 40$^\circ$\ for 1-bit coding.
+Furthermore, the sound pressure of the main lobe under synthetic reflection remains strong, with normalized amplitudes of 1 compared to 0.97, and 0.86 for 1-bit, and 2-bit coding schemes, respectively.

+Typical long-range UA-RIS deployments are expected to operate in the far field at the frequencies considered.
+Accordingly, links with ranges well beyond the Fraunhofer distance fall primarily in the far-field regime, whereas near-field calibration is most critical for close-in configurations (e.g., tank experiments or short-range installations) where near-field beam deviations become non-negligible.